andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 ## Dictionary

 The datatype Dictionary creates a mapping between keys and a values.
 A value can be any datatype.
 A key has to be unique (every key only exists) and not [[#Mutable|mutable]].
-All list elements have to be within curly brackets `{}`and separated by commas `,`.
+All dictionary elements have to be within curly brackets `{}`and separated by commas `,`.
 One element is a combination of a key and a value separated by a colon `:` like this `key:value`.

 ```python
 {"a": 1, "c": "5"} {} {1: (1,2,3), "a": 1, (1,2): 1}